State retirees will see lower insurance premiums

 Folwell said rates could have spiked as much as 25 percent without the deal.

-"To be able hold those premiums level given the headwinds we were facing financially with this contract, I think was a herculean effort on behalf of the State Health Plan, UnitedHealthcare and the stakeholders," he said.
+"To be able to hold those premium levels given the headwinds we were facing financially with this contract, I think was a herculean effort on behalf of the State Health Plan, UnitedHealthcare and the stakeholders," he said.

 The announcement comes at a time when some people across the state are seeing their insurance rates skyrocket.